-Management's Discussion and Analysis June 30, 2023 and 2022
+Management's Discussion and Analysis For the Years Ended June 30, 2024 and 2023

 The Notes to the Basic Financial Statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
 The notes to the basic financial statements can be found on pages 10 to 14 of this report.